tiy-curtissimo/201705-fullstack/front-end_with_angular_1/rest_and__resource.md

 he had spent a lot of time thinking about how to build applications using an infrastructure similar to the World Wide Web.
-His dissertation, "Architectural Styles and the Design of Network-based Software Architectures"[^1] provided a description of an ideal application architecture for distributed systems that have an unknown number of intermediary caching nodes and unreliable network connectivity.
+His dissertation, "Architectural Styles and the Design of Network-based Software Architectures"[^1] provides a description of an ideal application architecture for distributed systems that have an unknown number of intermediary caching nodes and unreliable network connectivity.